CozyInsomniac/the-role/content/The Role/Characters/SB Characters/Sunflight Spearwind.md

 > *Tough me again and you lose an arm.* - Sunflight Spearwind

-Sunflight Spearwind *\[sən-flīt spēr-wind\]* , now Sunflight Hawkins, is a female skywing with a mutated firescale: She is:
+Sunflight Spearwind *\[sən-flīt spēr-wind\]* , now Sunflight Hawkins, is a female [Skywing](https://wingsoffire.fandom.com/wiki/Skywings) with a mutated [firescale](https://wingsoffirefanon.fandom.com/wiki/Special_Scales_Dragons#Incomplete_Firescales_): She is:
 - The daughter of [[Cirrus Spearwind]] and [[Ember Spearwind]]
 - The sister of [[Skyfall Spearwind]]
-- The half sister of [[Solarflare Spearwind]] Sunflight, alongside Samuel Hawkins, is one of the two main characters in The Role.
+- The half sister of [[Solarflare Spearwind]] Sunflight, alongside [[Samuel Hawkins]], is one of the two main characters in The Role.
 She has been through various trials and tribulations, but has come out the other side alive.

-Other names for Sunflight include Sun, Sunny, Spearwind, False Firescale, Rose, Scarlet, and Flame Hair.
+Other names for Sunflight include: Sun, Sunny, Spearwind, False Firescale, Rose, Scarlet, and Flame Hair.
 ***
 # Appearance
 ## Human Form
 In human form, Sunflight has long, bright red hair, amber eyes with draconic pupils, pointed ears, and a slightly underweight build.
 She stands at 5'10".
 Her skin is pale with a slight yellow hue, and is clear of any freckles or moles.
 She has several faded scars on her wrists and side of her stomach, as well as a tri-claw mark running down her body.
 Normally, Sunflight wears a red, t-shirt, brown bomber jacket, brown jeans held up with a dark red belt, a dragon-shaped ruby necklace, a celestial bronze arm guard, and a pair of brown, steel-toed combat boots.

 ## Hybrid Form
-Sunflight's hybrid form looks the same as human form, but with the addition of skywing-themed wings, horns, and tail.
+Sunflight's hybrid form looks the same as human form, but with the addition of Skywing-themed wings, horns, and tail.

 ## Dragon Form
- In dragon form, Sunflight looks like a typical skywing, albeit significantly smaller in size.
+ In dragon form, Sunflight looks like a typical Skywing, albeit significantly smaller in size.
 From snout to tail, she is about 27 feet long.
 ***
 # Personality
 Most of the time, Sunflight is fairly shy and quiet, and prefers to be alone.
 When provoked, however, she can become aggressive, reckless, overconfident, and stubborn, and is unlikely to back down from a fight.
 She has PTSD and some forms of anxiety, and rarely shows affection to people, save for those she wholeheartedly trusts.